 The web site of India’s Ministry of Law and Justice includes the Indian constitution and text of most Indian Acts in force, 1836 onwards via the India Code site.
 It also links to the sites of Government legal departments.

-The official web site of the Supreme Court features the rules of the Court, cause lists, biographies of the judges and information on jurisdiction.
+The official web site of India’s Supreme Court features the rules of the Court, cause lists, biographies of the judges and information on jurisdiction.
 A searchable database of judgments (1950 onwards) is provided via a link to the Judgment Information System web site.